Pharm-Nelson/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-create script that creates an alias
+scripts that prints hello user